 But the brain is noisy.
 Full of agitated, hungry hamsters.
 That’s okay.
 You learn not to judge what goes through your brain because that’s a big, fat waste of a life.
 I speak as one who’s wasted a good 75 percent of her waking hours listening to the hamster brain.
 Hush, hamster brain.
 You can go to sleep now.

 That’s why we all like sex so much, I think.
 There’s a moment, right at the good part, when your brain just…stops.
 It’s still.
 Almost the only time it’s ever still.
 This is amazing.
 It’s peace.
-For the six whole seconds before it starts up again, prodding you to remember that maybe you did that one thing wrong and your partner maybe isn’t the best person for you to sleep with anyway and you have a deadline in two days… yup, there it goes.
+For the six whole seconds before it starts up again, prodding you to remember that maybe you did that one thing wrong and your partner maybe isn’t the best person for you to sleep with and you have a deadline in two days… yup, there it goes.
 But for one minute, there was relief.
 Even grace.
 Sometimes love.
 It’s best with love.

 Then there are the monsters.
 The gremlins.
 The trolls.
-Most of them are just in your head – worries that never actually happen, worries that do happen but weren’t nearly as bad as you thought, worries you never thought to worry on until they blindsided you on a Wednesday morning.
-Evil little gremlins who look like parking tickets, that cold you can’t shake, abuse, unbearable loss.
-But if you look at them and feel them and love the gremlins, as best you can, they usually evaporate.
+Most of them live in your head – worries that never actually happen, worries that do happen but weren’t nearly as bad as you thought, worries you never thought to worry on until they blindsided you on a Wednesday morning.
+Evil little gremlins that look like parking tickets, that cold you can’t shake, abuse, unbearable loss.
+But if you look at them and feel them and love the gremlins, as best you can, they evaporate.
 Not the illness, not the unbearable loss, but holding love in the midst of pain gives you just enough space to breathe again.

 Here’s my favorite part – the people.
 The people you love.
 The people you hate.
 If you don’t hate anyone – and you probably don’t – there are the people who aggravate you or manipulate you or teach you how to hurt.
 So you learn how to get over that hurt.
 You learn that no one can manipulate you unless you let them.
 No one can hurt you unless you allow it.
 You resist that lesson because it means that maybe you didn’t have to hurt as badly as you did or for as long.
 But maybe you did.
 Because that’s how you learned.
 Don’t get caught in that particular hamster wheel.
 No regret.
-Just keep moving forward.
+Keep moving forward.

 Because you have the world.
 The great, wide world.
 Stuffed with elm trees and hot sand and endless stretches of concrete with grass poking out of the cracks.
 You can see as much or as little of it as you want.
 Every piece has its own microcosm, until it barely matters what you see and what you don’t.
 That patch of daisies on the corner of the cul de sac where you grew and lived and died has as much as the Amazon rain forest or the Great Wall of China.